P7h/P7h.github.io/Groovy/09_maps.md

 ### Maps

-* Variants of iterating a Map.
+* Variants of iterating a Map

 ```groovy
 def p = new StringBuilder()